Earn Your High School Diploma

 Who Is Eligible?

-Baltimore residents 18 years of age and older who have successfully completed grade 8 are eligible.
+Baltimore City residents 18 years of age and older who have successfully completed grade 8 are eligible.
 Program applicants must have or be willing to apply for a Pratt Library card.

 How to Apply